cdinkel/cdinkel.github.io/_pages/about.md

 Welcome
 ======
 Hello!
 I am a Ph.D.
 Candidate in the Department of Political Science at Northwestern University, where I am also a Graduate Fellow at the Center for Legal Studies.
 I previously earned a B.A. from Pomona College, a J.D. from Cornell Law School, and an M.A. from Northwestern University.
 My dissertation research focuses on the law and politics surrounding the protection of confidential business information.
-I am also working on a separate research project that examines the relationship between governments' participation in International Monetary Fund lending programs and their levels of respect for human rights.

 Contact
 ======